tayk-dev/tayk-dev/README.md

 # Taylor (Tay) Kyle
 ## Designer & Developer
 ### About Me:
-**My name is Taylor and I am a designer/developer located in Sweet Home Alabama.**
+**My name is Taylor and I am a developer located in northern Alabama.**

 ### Development Skills:
 * HTML